David Bowie died of liver cancer in 2016. Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 What causes liver cancer?

-Liver cancer is most often caused by cirrhosis of the liver, which is usually caused by heavy drinking over a long period of time.
-However, unhealthy eating or hepatitis B and C have also been linked to cirrhosis.
+Liver cancer is most often caused by liver cirrhosis, which is usually caused by heavy drinking over a long period of time.
+However, unhealthy eating or hepatitis B and hepatitis C have also been linked to cirrhosis.
+So Bowie’s lavish lifestyle in the ’70s, was easily a major risk factor.

 While researching, I found out a study by Michael Karin shows the vital role our immunity system plays in protecting our bodies from germ invasion and killing us.